 The Honda Rebel 300 is a classically styled and practical cruiser, but with modern style elements and technology.

-The Rebel 300 has a 286cc liquid-cooled 20-degree single cylinder four stroke engine with four valves in its one cylinder.
-It runs a very modest 10.7:1 compression ratio, and is of course fully fuel injected.
+The Rebel 300 has a 286cc liquid-cooled 20-degree single-cylinder four-stroke engine with four valves in its one cylinder.
+It runs a very modest 10.7:1 compression ratio, and is of course fuel injected.
+You might recognise this engine from other “300” motorcycles from Honda, like the Honda CBR300R.

 The Rebel 300 puts power down via a six-speed transmission and a chain final drive.
 It’s geared very low — you’ll be out of first gear in no time!

-The Rebel 300, like the 500, comes with optional ABS — though it’s standard in many parts of the world.
+The Rebel 300, like the 500, comes with optional ABS — though has been standard in many parts of the world.

-Honda kept the Rebel 300 effectively the same every year, making only minor tweaks to things like suspension.
+Honda kept the Rebel 300 effectively the same every year since its launch, making only minor tweaks to things like suspension, and changing the colours/graphics, none of which affects maintenance.

 Manual for the Honda Rebel 300